Akron Law's Summer Start program

 Begin your JD studies in late May rather than August!
-Get a head start on your degree with small classes, reduced course load, and the possibility of special scholarship assistance.
+Get a head start on your degree with small classes and reduced course load.

-Summer Start classes will begin on Tuesday, May 29, 2018.
+Summer Start classes will begin Monday, May 18, 2020.
 Participants will take two first-year courses in small class sections over the summer.
-This provides those students the option to get a head start on their graduation requirements by enrolling in two required classes normally reserved for upper-division students during the fall and spring semesters of their first year.
+This provides those students the option to get a head start on their graduation requirements by enrolling during the fall and spring semesters of their first year in two required classes normally reserved for upper-division students.
 Alternatively, students can choose to take a reduced course load during the regular academic year.

 Who is eligible for Summer Start?